guildai/guild.ai/pages/index.md

     </ul>
   </div>
   <div class="col-lg-2">
-    It's just this simple &mdash; Guild uses the information in the Guild file to automate the process.
+    Guild uses the information in the Guild file to replicate the experiment, keeping things simple for new users.
   </div>
 </div>